 The questionnaires were completed by all members of the Board and each member of the Committees.
 Members of the Executive Management Team and key external advisors were also invited to participate in the relevant questionnaires.
 The purpose of widening the participant pool was to gain a deeper understanding of the perception of the Board from non-Board members, which was a useful feedback tool.

-Following completion of the questionnaires, an anonymised effectiveness report was compiled and presented at the relevant Board and Committee meetings held in June and July 2020.
+Following completion of the questionnaires, an anonymised effectiveness report was compiled and presented at the relevant Board and Committee meetings held in June 2021.
 Having considered the output of this year’s evaluation, the Board considers that it continues to function effectively and its relationship with its Committees continue to be sound.
-The main observations from the evaluation were:
+The main observations from the evaluation were that:

-- the Board works on a basis of trust and openness;
+- the Board works on a basis of trust and openness whereby each Director is able to speak openly;

 The evaluation also identified the following areas for improvement, which will continue to be addressed over the coming year: